Strategic Planning is the Easy Part

-Working with organizations across the country, I see a familiar miss-step in their strategic planning process.
-The process I’ve observed is as follows:
+Working with organizations across the country, I see a familiar process when doing their strategic planning.
+A typical process I’ve observed is loosely following these steps:

 - Once a year a strategic planning event is scheduled with the Board and a few key executives